Fresh and Healthy Summer Garden Chili

 • 1 tablespoon smoked paprika

-• 2 tablespoons California chili powder
+• 2 tablespoons powdered California or other mild chili

 • 1 teaspoon dried oregano